ucd-library/gh-webhook-gcb-connector/README.md

 Add a trigger is a three step process:
  - Create a GitHub webhook on your repository that posts to this service
- - Update this service with the proper hook configuration, mapping GitHub webhook message events to Google Cloud Triggers
+ - Update this service with the proper hook configuration, mapping GitHub webhook message events to Google Cloud Build Triggers
- - Create a Google Cloud Trigger Webhook to preform the action
+ - Create a Google Cloud Build - Trigger Webhook to preform the action

 # Create Github Webhooks